Nuphar lutea: Species delimitation

-Some botanists have treated Nuphar lutea as the sole species in Nuphar, including all the other species in it as subspecies and giving the species a holarctic range, but the genus is now more usually divided into eight species (see Nuphar for details).
+Some botanists have treated Nuphar lutea as the sole species in Nuphar, including all the other species in it as subspecies and giving the species a holarctic range, but the genus is now more usually divided into 8–15 species (see Nuphar for details).

 Etymology

-The specific epithet lutea, from the Latin luteus, means yellow.
+The specific epithet lutea, from the Latin luteus, means deep yellow or golden yellow.

 Ecology

 Habitat

-Habitat for Nuphar lutea ranges widely from moving to stagnant waters of "shallow lakes, ponds, swamps, river and stream margins, canals, ditches, and tidal reaches of freshwater streams"; alkaline to acidic waters; and sea level to mountainous lakes up to 10,000 feet in altitude.
+Habitat for Nuphar lutea ranges widely from moving to stagnant waters of "shallow lakes, ponds, swamps, river and stream margins, canals, ditches, and tidal reaches of freshwater streams"; alkaline to acidic waters; and sea level to mountainous lakes up to 3,000 metres in altitude.
 The species is less tolerant of water pollution than water-lilies in the genus Nymphaea.
 This aquatic plant grows in shallow water and wetlands, with its roots in the sediment and its leaves floating on the water surface; it can grow in water up to 5 metres deep.
-It is usually found in shallower water than the white water lily, and often in beaver ponds.
+It is usually found in shallower water than the white water-lily, and often in beaver ponds.
 Since the flooded soils are deficient in oxygen, aerenchyma in the leaves and rhizome transport oxygen from the atmosphere to the rhizome roots.
 Often there is mass flow from the young leaves into the rhizome, and out through the older leaves.
 This "ventilation mechanism" has become the subject of research because of this species' substantial benefit to the surrounding ecosystem by "exhaling" methane gas from lake sediments.

 Herbivory

-Nuphar lutea plant colonies in turn are affected by organisms that graze on its leaves, gnaw on stems, and eat its roots, including turtles, birds, deer, moose, porcupines, and more.
-The rhizomes are often consumed by muskrats.
-The waterlily leaf beetle, Galerucella nymphaeae, spends its entire life cycle around various Nuphar species, exposing leaf tissue to microbial attack and loss of floating ability.
+Nuphar lutea plant colonies in turn are affected by organisms that eat its leaves, stems, and roots, including birds, deer, elk, and more.
+The water-lily leaf beetle, Galerucella nymphaeae, spends its entire life cycle around various Nuphar species, exposing leaf tissue to microbial attack and loss of floating ability.

-With other species in the Nymphaeales order, Nuphar lutea provides habitat for fish and a wide range of aquatic invertebrates, insects, snails, birds, turtles, crayfish, moose, deer, muskrats, porcupine, and beaver in shallow waters along lake, pond, and stream margins across the multiple continents where it is found.
+As with other species in the order Nymphaeales, Nuphar lutea provides habitat for fish and a wide range of aquatic invertebrates, insects, snails, birds, crayfish, deer, and beaver in shallow waters along lake, pond, and stream margins.